Classes have started once again at TFL, and it is getting busy around here.

 Once we started, it was impossible to climb back out the way we started, so we got to really push our limits.

-There was hiking, climbing, rappelling, chimney-crawling through slot canyons, wading, and even some swimming.
+hiking, climbing, rappelling, chimney-crawling through slot canyons, wading, and even some swimming.

 The canyon was beautiful, and there were lots of purple flowers blooming.